Page Title

 Dry cleaning

-Seeds that mature drily in pods or husks such as beans, peas, beetroot, brassicas, carrot, onions, and most garden flowers can be dried on the bush.
+Seeds that mature dry in pods or husks such as beans, peas, beetroot, brassicas, carrot, onions, and most garden flowers can be left to dry on the bush.

-If it is rainy, pull out entire plant, and hang in a dry place until pods are dried out (pillowcases are ideal).
+In wet or damp conditions, pull out the entire plant, and hang in a dry place until pods are dried out.

-Seeds are then carefully rolled or crushed out of their casings, and sieved or winnowed to separate the viable seeds from the chaff.
-Kitchen sieves, colanders or mesh screens are useful.
+Carefully roll or crush seeds out of their casings, and sieve or winnow to separate the viable seeds from the chaff.
+Kitchen sieves, colanders or mesh screens can be useful tools when separating seeds..

 Winnowing seeds

-Using shallow containers outdoors, pour seeds from a higher to lower bowl.
-Gently toss in air, blow over surface.
-The breeze carries away lighter seeds and debris, while heavier, more fertile seeds stay.
+Use shallow containers outdoors, and pour seeds from a higher container to a lower container.
+Gently toss in air, blowing over surface.
+The breeze carries away lighter seeds and debris, while heavier, more fertile seeds remain.

 Wet cleaning

-Seeds that are carried in moist flesh such as pumpkins, eggplant, capsicum, squash and melons need to be rinsed clean of flesh.
-Soaking briefly in a jar of water can help separate good seed from debris.
+Seeds that are carried in moist flesh such as pumpkins, eggplant, capsicum, squash and melons need to be rinsed clean.
+Soaking briefly in water can help separate good seed from debris.

-Discard any floating debris, then rinse and drain seeds in sieve.
+Discard any floating debris, then rinse and drain seeds in a sieve.

-Place on plate or baking paper to dry (7 to 10 days).
+Place on a plate or baking paper to dry (7 to 10 days).

 Storing